JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 PyInstaller.__main__.run(build_config)
 ```

-First we need to import the python file in PyInstaller, which contains the `run()` function we need to automate the build process.
-Additionally we need to import the builtin `os` module for later usage.
+First we need to import the __main__.py python file from the PyInstaller package, which contains the `run()` function we need to automate the build process.
+Additionally we need to import the builtin `os` module to match the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) for calling Pyinstaller from python code.

 We have chosen the following arguments to keep in our `build_config` list: